 - have successfully passed the selection procedure, unless otherwise provided by law;

 - consent in writing to being appointed as a prosecutor in a particular prosecution office.

-Only a trainee prosecutor in the Public Prosecution Service may register for the prosecutorial examination.
+Only a trainee prosecutor may register for the prosecutorial examination.
 Vacancies for trainee prosecutors are filled by means of a selective examination.

 Judicial expert examinations, bar examinations and notarial examinations also qualify as prosecutorial examinations under the Act.

-The Prosecutor-General may suspend a prosecutor if he or she is prosecuted for an intentional criminal offence or subject to disciplinary proceeding for an act that could result in their removal from prosecutorial duties.
+The Prosecutor-General may suspend a prosecutor who is prosecuted for an intentional criminal offence or a criminal offence committed by negligence in the performance of prosecutorial duties, or who is subject to disciplinary proceedings for an act that could result in his or her removal from prosecutorial duties.